 “[ALEC] is a direct pipeline from corporate America into our state legislative bodies, and then, right into law,” he told Truthout.

-He also noted that claims by oil giants such as Exxon-Mobil that they help to boost the state economy are false because a great majority of the jobs they offer are temporary construction positions.
+He also noted that claims by oil giants like ExxonMobil that they help to boost the state’s economy are false because a great majority of the jobs they offer are temporary construction positions.